Staars/Staars.github.io/docs/Bluetooth_MI32.md

 This project also provides a custom firmware for the LYWSD03MMC, which then becomes an ATC and is supported by Tasmota too.
 Default ATC-setting will drain the battery more than stock firmware, because of very frequent data sending.
 This key and the corresponding MAC of the sensor can be injected with the MI32key-command (or NRFMJYD2S), but the new and recommended option is tu use a **mi32cfg file**.

-It is still possible to save the whole config as RULE like that:
+It is still possible to save the whole config as RULE like that:  (not recommended anymore!)

 ```haskell
 rule1 on System#Boot do backlog MI32key 00112233445566778899AABBCCDDEEFF112233445566; MI32key 00112233445566778899AABBCCDDEEFF112233445566 endon
 ```
 (key for two sensors)

-#### Working principle of Tasmota BLE drivers (>8.5.)

-The idea is to provide drivers with as many automatic functions as possible.
-Besides the hardware setup, there are zero or very few things to configure.
-The sensor namings are based on the original sensor names and shortened if appropriate (Flower care -> Flora).
-A part of the MAC will be added to the name as a suffix.
-All sensors are treated as if they are physically connected to the ESP32 device.
-For motion and remote control sensors MQTT-messages will be published in (nearly) real time.

 ## MI32 Configuration